Flag of Sint Maarten

-The flag of Sint Maarten consists of a white triangle situated at the hoist charged with the constituent country's coat of arms, along with two horizontal bands of red and blue.
+The flag of Sint Maarten consists of a white triangle situated at the hoist charged with the constituent country's coat of arms, along with two horizontal bands of cherry red and navy blue.
 Adopted in 1985 shortly after the territory was granted a coat of arms, it has been the flag of Sint Maarten since 13 June of that year.
 Since the dissolution of the Netherlands Antilles on 10 October 2010, it has been the sole flag used in the constituent country.

 History

 The island of Saint Martin was first spotted by Christopher Columbus on 11 November 1493 during his second voyage to the West Indies, and was named after Martin of Tours, whose feast day coincided with the sighting.
 Sovereignty over the island changed hands between the Spanish, Dutch, and French over the next century.
 This continued until 1648, when the Dutch Republic and France signed the Treaty of Concordia to partition the island.

 Sint Maarten became part of the Dutch West Indies federation in 1828.
 It joined five other Dutch island dependencies that eventually formed the Netherlands Antilles in 1954.
 Five years later, the constituent country was granted its own flag.
 Sint Maarten was accorded its own distinct coat of arms in November 1982, and subsequently held a contest in August of the following year to design a separate flag.
 The new banner, designed by Roselle Richardson, was adopted by the government on 13 June 1985.
 It became the only flag utilised in Sint Maarten when the Netherlands Antilles dissolved on 10 October 2010 and Sint Maarten became a constituent country of the Kingdom of the Netherlands in its own right.